 Hepatitis C Virus Genotype, Serum

-Guiding duration of therapy in patients with chronic hepatitis C
+Determining hepatitis C virus genotype (1 to 5) to guide antiviral therapy in patients with chronic hepatitis C

 Differentiating between hepatitis C virus subtypes 1a and 1b